JosDaw/operation-lemontree/README.md

 new to React Native and Expo.

 This project is open-source and free to use for non-commercial purposes.
 You can read the full license in the [LICENSE](./LICENSE) file.

+Anyone is welcome to fork or copy the entire app to create their own community pantry or other community-giving service provided the license agreement is followed.

 If you would like to use any part of this project for commercial purposes, please contact the original author, [Josie Daw](https://github.com/JosDaw).

 ## App Features

-- Discovery: Users can search for items by category or keyword.
+- **Discovery**: Users can search for items by category or keyword.
 They will be filtered by location if the user is logged in.
-- Favourites: Users can save items they are interested in to their favourites list.
+- **Favourites**: Users can save items they are interested in to their favourites list.
 They can view and remove favourites.
-- Conversation: Users can chat with other users to arrange pick-up or delivery of items.
+- **Conversations**: Users can chat with other users to arrange pick-up or delivery of items.
 They can report and block users, or delete conversations.
 - Upload Items: Users can upload items they want to give away, including descriptions and photos.
-- Moderation: Items are moderated before they are published to the app.
+- **Moderation**: Items are moderated before they are published to the app.
-- Notifications: Users receive notifications when they have a new message.
+- **Notifications**: Users receive notifications when they have a new message.
-- Reporting: Users can report items and users that are inappropriate.
+- **Reporting**: Users can report items and users that are inappropriate.
-- User Profiles: Users can view their profile information and manage their uploaded items.
+- **User Profiles**: Users can view their profile information and manage their uploaded items.
-- Settings: Users can manage their account settings, log out, or delete their account.
+- **Settings**: Users can manage their account settings, log out, or delete their account.

 ## Installation